Gerharddc/litterbox/README.md

 Litterbox is still very much WIP with many missing features or required improvements.
 Following is a list of some important pieces that are still missing:

+- [ ] Use `udica` to improve isolation on SELinux environments.
-- Add automated testing.
+- [ ] Add automated testing.
-- Expose limited DBus access to allow applications to open URLs.
+- [ ] Expose limited DBus access to allow applications to open URLs.
-- Make it possible to Xorg apps to running via Wayback integration.
+- [ ] Make it possible to Xorg apps to running via Wayback integration.
-- Add Dockerfile templates for more distros.
+- [ ] Add Dockerfile templates for more distros.
-- Add optional support for network isolation.
+- [ ] Add optional support for network isolation.

 ## Contributing